nth-block/hashicorp-vault-tutorial/README.md

 ## Running the Hashicorp vault container image

+The IPC_LOCK is a feature in the linux kernel that allows a process to lock the memory segment it uses from other processes.
+This is a security enhancement as other "non-vault" processes cannot snoop into the secrets the vault may store in the memory.

 `docker run --cap-add=IPC_LOCK -e VAULT_ADDR=http://127.0.0.1:8200 -d --hostname vault --name vault vault:latest`

 ## Getting the vault's authentication strings